XR232USB - True Random Numbers @ USB

 that high clock rate the controller is running on (only about 5 mA).

-- The ATtiny25/45/85 series has been specified expressively for
+- The ATtiny25/45/85 series has been explicitly specified for

-"industrial/automotive" fields of application - thus promising even
+"industrial/automotive" field of application - thus promising even

 higher reliability than other AVR-ATtinys.